burakyesilyurt/React-MaterialUI-Project/README.md

 # React MaterialUI

-React MaterialUI is a simple web application built with Next.js that allows users to create, read, update and delete users.
+React MaterialUI is a simple web application built with Next.js.
+MockAPI is used in this project to simulate a backend API for user management, enabling users to create, read, update, and delete user data within the application.

 ## Features

-- DataGrid: users can view users on the data grid, create new users, and filter users.
+- DataGrid: Users can view, modify, delete, and filter users on the data grid.
+- Add New Users: users can create new user
 ## Getting started

 ### Prerequisites